LumaSoft/spark-wallet/README.md

 * * *
 SparkWallet is built with latest development tools and design patterns.
 - Written in Kotlin
-- Android Architecture Components (Viewmodels, Livedata, Room)
+- Android Architecture Components (Viewmodels, Livedata)
 - Databinding

 SparkWallet works across all devices including